How Probate Valuations Work

 Qualifications to Look For

-- IRV (Institute of Registered Valuers) — for jewellery and personal chattels
+- IRV (Institute of Registered Valuers) — registered jewellery valuers and their stated specialisms

-- RICS (Royal Institution of Chartered Surveyors) — for property, fine art and antiques
+- RICS (Royal Institution of Chartered Surveyors) — relevant property or chattels work, depending on the individual and firm

-- Gem-A (Gemmological Association of Great Britain) — for gemstones and precious stones
+- Gem-A (Gemmological Association of Great Britain) — gemmology qualifications that may be relevant to gemstone work

 Items We Can Help You Get Valued